AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Chat Group Management/agora_chat_restful_group_mute.md

 ## Unmuting a chat group member

 Removes the specified user from the chat group mute list.
-Once removed from the mute list, users, can send messages in the chat group and in threads within the chat group.
+Once removed from the mute list, a member can once again send messages in the chat group and in the threads within the chat group.

 ### HTTP request